 - Every elevated fixture from this round of testing has been remediated.

-All schools either have been, or will be, retested from fall of 2018 to the end of 2020.
+All schools have been retested from fall of 2018 to spring of 2021.

 Standard Response Protocol